w3f/Grants-Program/applications/substats.md

 - **Explorer customization**

   The components of the explorer are modular, allowing developers to pick and choose the ones they need accordingly.
 These components are lightweight and cross-terminal friendly.
 Other applications (such as exchanges, Defi, and wallets) can customize the interface and embed them into the application based on their needs.

+#### **Features**

+● **On-chain data processing station**: A processing station is built between users and the blockchain network, which includes a cache (database) layer and a computing (data processing) layer.
+The cache layer is responsible for pulling the data on the chain to the local database for storage.
+The computing layer is responsible for processing the on-chain data in the database, so that it can be combined into more meaningful data for users, such as historical data statistics, network-wide computing power rankings, etc.

+● **Convenient data display and retrieval**: Compared with reading blockchain network data through RPC nodes, it is more convenient and faster for the client's wxplorer to read directly in the database of the processing station built by Substats.

+● **One-click construction**: Learn from the features of Polkadot.js App.
+The Substats framework only needs to configure a small amount of information to achieve one-click deployment and startup.
+Significantly reduce development costs.

+● **Modular UI components**: The UI components of Substats are all decoupled, allowing developers to customize the development of UI components with low threshold.

+● **Open source and security**: Substats only provides completely open source code, and is not responsible for replacing management and operation services.
+All services are deployed and operated by the project party, avoiding trust costs.

 ###Product Design